microsoft/DMF/DmfSamples/InterfaceSample1/README.md

 --*/

-// The DMF Library and the DMF Library Modules this driver uses.
+// The DMF Library and the DMF Template Library Modules this driver uses.
 // NOTE: The Template Library automatically includes the DMF Library.
 //
 #include <initguid.h>